graphbrain/graphbrain/_sources/installation.rst.txt

 We currently have binary releases for macOS only.
 Given a working build environment, installation on Linux should be equally simple.
 Installation on Windows is at the moment less straightforward, because of our dependency on LevelDB, which in turn requires a bit of effort to install in this OS. `For such cases or to build from the sources, check the prerequisites for your OS <#prerequisites>`_.

-Make sure you are using Python 3, with version >=3.6, <3.9.
+Make sure you are using Python 3, with version >=3.6, <3.9. (==3.7 if you want to support parser-level coreference resolution, please read below)

+*Important for macOS users:* You will need to install a specific version of LevelDB before installing Graphbrain.
+Please refer to the prerequisites section below for details.

 Install with pip (recommended)
 ==============================